-It made an appearance in The Prisoner of Azkaban, where Buckbeak dipped his feet in the water while Harry rode on its back and again in The Half-Blood Prince where Harry and Hermione looked across Hogwarts Lake from the Astronomy Tower at the end of the movie.
+Loch Shiel was one of the two gorgeous lakes used for Hogwarts Lake.
+Firstly in The Prisoner of Azkaban, where Buckbeak dipped his feet in the water while Harry rode on its back.
+Secondly in The Half-Blood Prince, where Harry and Hermione looked across Hogwarts Lake from the Astronomy Tower at the end of the movie.

-In room 552 of this five-star hotel is where J.K.
+- Balmoral Hotel: In room 552 of this five-star hotel is where J.K.
 Rowling completed the final book of the series, The Deathly Hallows.
 You can book the J.K.
 Rowling Suite and a package that includes a private tour and Harry Potter-themed cocktails starting at £2,500 per night.